Azure Reference Architecture

 The following are general requirements and recommendations related to networking when running PCF on Azure:

-- You must enable Virtual Network peering between hub and spoke resource groups.
-See Virtual network peering.
+You must enable Virtual Network peering between hub and spoke resource groups.
+For more information, see Virtual network peering in the Microsoft Azure documentation.

-- You must have separate subscriptions for each resource group.
-This includes the following:
+You must have separate subscriptions for each resource group.
+This includes:

 - The central network resource group.
 This is the hub.